Why should I choose an apprenticeship?

 Apprenticeships are a great option for starting your career, particularly as an alternative to university.
-Apprenticeships offer a great opportunity to complete a qualification that interests you, as well as developing on the job skills to further your career.
+Apprenticeships offer a great opportunity to complete a qualification that interests you, as well as developing on-the-job skills to further your career – an excellent combination.

 What is apprenticeship training?

-To find out about apprenticeships you need to know all about the training that goes into the qualification.
-As an apprentice, you’ll spend 20% of your training working towards a qualification that you can apply to your day job.
-It depends on your provider and employer on what you’ll be doing, you could study at work, at home or go to college or university to get your qualification.
-Some apprenticeships even involve you spending weeks away at a time doing block release!
+As an apprentice, you'll spend 20% of your training working towards a qualification that you can apply to your day-to-day job.
+It depends on your provider and employer on what you'll be doing.
+You could study at work, at home in the next room over from your Nan watching Homes Under the Hammer or go to college or university to get your qualification alongside other hard-working apprentices.
+Some apprenticeships even involve you spending weeks away at a time doing block release.
+This is when you spend time only working on your qualification and not spending time at work.

 What’s after an apprenticeship?

-What you choose to do after your apprenticeship is really up to you – there is lots of options!
-Many employers will ask you to stay after your apprenticeship as you already know the ins and outs of the business – often this comes with a pay rise too!
+What you choose to do after your apprenticeship is really up to you – the options are endless!
+Many employers will ask you to stay after your apprenticeship as you already know the ins and outs of the business – often this comes with a pay rise too.
 When you complete your apprenticeship, you can choose to move to another organisation, or even move onto a higher-level course to further develop your skills.

-Once you’ve started your apprenticeship you don’t have to stay in employment, you still have the option to go to University or even to go on a gap year!
+Once you've started your apprenticeship you don't have to stay in employment, you still have the option to go to university or even take a gap year!

 When do apprenticeships start?

-Apprenticeships start throughout the year, so there are always opportunities available.
-If you want to find an apprenticeship you just have to search them online!
+Excluding degree apprenticeships, which tend to begin in September, January or March along with when most university courses start, apprenticeships start throughout the year so there are always opportunities available.
+If you want to find an apprenticeship you just have to search them online.
+At GetMyFirstJob, we are always uploading new and exciting opportunities to suit any ambition.
+Check them out here!

-Some organisations also do rotations within the company which will give you understanding of lots of business areas.
-This makes progression a lot easier as you really understand the entirety of the business you work in.
+Some organisations also do rotations within the company which will give you an understanding and experience in loads of business areas.
+Think of RuPaul testing out her new drag queens – they want someone who has it all and can be the next drag superstar: comedic timing, acting ability and a great look.
+Just like these contestants you’ll have to be an All-Star.
+This makes progression a lot easier as you can really get to grips with the entirety of the business you work in.